CEED/Laghos/README.md

   preparation and the application costs are important for this operator.
 - Domain-decomposed MPI parallelism.
-- Optional in-situ visualization with [GLVis](http:/glvis.org) and data output for visualization / data analysis with [VisIt](http://visit.llnl.gov).
+- Optional in-situ visualization with [GLVis](http:/glvis.org) and data output for visualization and data analysis with [VisIt](http://visit.llnl.gov).

 ## Code Structure

-- The file `laghos.cpp` contains the main driver with the time integration loop starting around line 370.
+- The file `laghos.cpp` contains the main driver with the time integration loop starting around line 422.
-- In each time step, the ODE system of interest is constructed and solved by the class `LagrangianHydroOperator`, defined around line 312 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
+- In each time step, the ODE system of interest is constructed and solved by the class `LagrangianHydroOperator`, defined around line 366 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
 - All quadrature-based computations are performed in the function `LagrangianHydroOperator::UpdateQuadratureData` in `laghos_solver.cpp`.